Mu Cang Chai decoded: Complete guide for first-time visitors

 Ziplining

-Vietnam's longest zipline is located in Aeris Hill Adventure Park, situated in Nước Nóng Village, Tú Lệ Commune, Văn Chấn District.
-The zipline features two sections with a total length of 1.2 km, connecting the districts of Văn Chấn and Mu Cang Chai.
+Aeris Hill Adventure Park, located in Nước Nóng Village, Tú Lệ Commune, Văn Chấn District, is home to Vietnam's longest zipline.
+The zipline connects the districts of Văn Chấn and Mu Cang Chai with two sections totaling 1.2 kilometers in length.

 Aeris Hill Adventure Park is open to visitors daily (except Wednesdays) from 8:30 AM to 6:00 PM.
 Entrance fees for activities start at 200,000 VND per person.